EikeEsders/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Investigating the atmospheric transport of microplastics.
+    - course: Investigating the atmospheric transport of microplastics
       institution: University of Bayreuth
       year: 2020
     - course: MSc in Landscape Ecology